Join Us

 There are many organisations offering lectures and talks, many of which are online or hybrid events, but an increasing number are also now being advertised as face-to-face events.
 Some of the key delivery organisations are listed below.

-Our monthly Lectures Calendar No.40 is now available and includes lectures being offered by The Gardens Trust, Garden Museum, and other organisations during October and November.
+Our monthly Lectures Calendar No.41 is now available and includes lectures being offered by The Gardens Trust, Garden Museum, and other organisations during November and December.

-THE GARDENS TRUST The Gardens Trust currently has 3 lecture series on offer: Accessing the Archives: William Andrews Nesfield; Yorkshire Design Landscapes: A Miscellany; and Craze for Collecting.
-Details of all three series can be seen on our Lecture Calendar No.40
+THE GARDENS TRUST The Gardens Trust currently has 3 lecture series on offer: Craze for Collecting; Favourite Gardens; and Queer Gardens.
+Details of all three series can be seen on our Lecture Calendar No.41

 See also our COURSES page for details of Gardens Trust sessions on Building the 18th Century Garden